material-motion/material-motion/concepts/runtimes.md

 Throughout this chapter we will apply a metaphor oriented around theater terminology.
 The metaphor consists primarily of **Intentions** and **Actors**.
 Actors fulfill Intention (the plan).
 Both are objects.

-A Runtime is an object capable of doing the following:
+A Runtime object is capable of doing the following:

 - Associate Intention objects with target objects.
 - Create Actor instances that are able to fulfill the provided Intentions.